erlware/erlware_commons/doc/signatures.md

 So we have our Behaviour now.
 Unfortunately, this doesn't give us much yet.
-It will make sure that any dictionaries we write will have all the functions they need to have, but it wont help use actually use the dictionaries in an abstract way in our code.
+It will make sure that any dictionaries we write will have all the functions they need to have, but it won't help us actually use the dictionaries in an abstract way in our code.
 To do that we need to add a bit of functionality.
 We do that by actually implementing our own behaviour, starting with `new/1`.